michaelawarren/presentation-template/slides.md

 * Interface Segregation Principle
 * Dependency Inversion  Principle

+for a deeper dive watch: https://www.youtube.com/watch?v=_ahSBkSOyzQ

 notes: try not to spend to much time on solid.
-Most are familiar with it be brief on this slide and the nest few.
+Most are familiar with it be brief on this slide and the next few.

-Good architecture requires us to use good building materials.
+* Good architecture requires us to use good building materials.
 Just like if you build a building of poor materials it doesn't really matter how great the architecture is.
 These principles are expanded upon in future chapters/slides so we'll cover their architecture analog briefly.

 ---

-## What is a Component
+## What is a Component?

 notes:
 * unit of deployment